-The coal industry accounts for almost 40% of electricity generation and more than 40% of energy-related carbon dioxide emissions according to a recent report from IEEFA.
-However, growing concern about coal’s climate impacts and competition from renewable energy have put tremendous pressure on the industry to prove that it can remain a major player long-term.
-As coal-fired power plants close and major financiers and insurers back away, experts have begun to predict the ‘beginning of the end’ for the coal industry, suggesting that, while the industry remains powerful, it will face greater financial pressure moving forward.
+Growing concern, however, about coal’s climate impacts and competition from renewable energy has put tremendous pressure on the industry to prove that it can remain a major player long-term.
+As coal-fired power plants close and major financiers and insurers begin to back away, experts have begun to predict the ‘beginning of the end’ for the coal industry, suggesting that, while the industry remains powerful, it will face greater financial pressure moving forward.

-The financial impacts of climate change have drawn particular attention to the potential for securities fraud, particularly as it relates to disclosures on the potential impacts of climate change and environmental regulations.
+The financial impacts of climate change also have drawn particular attention to the potential for securities fraud related to disclosures on the potential impacts of climate change and environmental regulations.
 Coal has the largest carbon footprint of any fossil fuel, and has historically been the “single biggest contributor” to climate change.
-The coal industry’s assets are particularly at risk from the so-called carbon bubble, and research has highlighted a correlation between bubbles and higher instances of securities fraud.
+The coal industry’s assets are particularly at risk from the so-called carbon bubble.

 A series of previous settlements highlight the potential for misleading disclosures.
 In 2007, under New York state’s Martin Act, the New York Attorney General subpoenaed the executives of five energy companies with major coal assets, including Peabody Energy, at the time the world’s largest coal company.
 The investigation into Peabody’s disclosures found that the company had violated the Martin Act by misrepresenting the demand for coal to investors and failing to disclose to investors internal projections about potential liabilities related to climate change.
 Peabody, along with the four other companies, Xcel, Dominion, Dynegy, and AES Corporation, settled by entering into an agreement that required the company to provide more information regarding material risks related to climate change.

-The industry’s response to climate change and its support for climate change denial should also draw particular skepticism about its climate disclosures.
+The industry’s response to climate change and its support for climate change denial also suggests that major players in the industry could rationalize fraud.
 The coal industry was one of the earliest groups to know about the science of climate change, with records suggesting the industry knew more than fifty years ago.
 Yet, rather than communicating the risks, the industry became one of the earliest funders of climate change denial campaigns designed to stymie regulations.
 It has continued to be a major funder today.
 As major American coal companies have gone bankrupt, the bankruptcy filings of several major coal companies have revealed that even as they struggled financially, they continued to quietly fund think tanks focused on climate change denial.